top of page

 Cherry blossom (typical flower for Lunar New Year).
 This signals spring has arrived!

-Where to travel: Building your Vietnam itinerary
+Where to Travel: Building Your Vietnam Itinerary

 Each region has its own beauty.
 I’ll share a quick overview here, and we’ll deep-dive into each one in the next posts.

-The North: Nature, culture and food
+The North: Nature, Culture, and Food

 • Ha Noi, the capital of Vietnam

-• Ha Giang: Beautiful moutain pass
+• Ha Giang: Beautiful mountain pass

 • Sapa